##24/7 Valencia: Tell us about your experience of travelling from the port of Valencia to the Caribbean in a sailing boat. Was it for musical reasons?

-4. Tell us a bit about each song from your new album, which has the valenciano title: ‘Contre Vents et Marées’
+Tell us a bit about each song from your latest album, which has the valenciano title: ‘Contre Vents et Marées’

 Reina del Mar is a homage to Yemaya, the goddess of the sea from the Yoruba religión, which is very popular in Cuba.

 C’est La Vie is a song of love that i wrote with my friend Balbino.

 Al Amanecer is a very Colombian cumbia that talks about party drums in the mountains.

 Siempre Lo Mismo is a song about the environment and how we lack intelligence as humans living in a world of paradise and turning it into a rubbish tip.

 Don Clemente is a true story about a mechanic who helped us when we were adrift at sea.

 Personne ne me Stoppe Now that is Cumbiamuffin

 Contra Viento y Marea is a Cuban rumba and a duet with my good friend Iván Darromán

 Siembras is a love song and a duet with an African Singer called GALAIFA.
 In this song my son played the guitar.